Vivian Francis Bulkeley-Johnson: Personal life

 On 11 June 1924, he married Siriol Penelope Diana Katherine Williams-Bulkeley, daughter of Sir Richard Williams-Bulkeley, 12th Baronet, who served as the Lord Lieutenant of Anglesey from 1896 until 1942, and Lady Magdalen Yorke.
 Siriol's maternal grandfather was Charles Yorke, 5th Earl of Hardwicke and her uncle was Albert Yorke, 6th Earl of Hardwicke, the bachelor Under-Secretary of State for India from 1900 to 1902.
 They divorced in 1947.

 On 13 October 1949, he married the divorced American heiress, Cornelia Stuyvesant Vanderbilt in a brief ceremony at the Kensington registry office in London, and remained married to her until his death.
 Cornelia was the daughter of George Washington Vanderbilt II and Edith Stuyvesant Dresser and the mother of George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil from her previous marriage to John Francis Amherst Cecil, the first secretary of the British Embassy in Washington, who was the son of Lord William Cecil and Mary Cecil, Baroness Amherst of Hackney.

-From his second marriage, he became incredibly wealthy and lived in a four-story brick home in Kensington, and on a 240 acre farm in the village of Churchill northwest of Oxford, known as the Mount, where he "took an interest in inland waterways, running a company that operated boats on the Oxford and other canals".
+From his second marriage, he became incredibly wealthy and lived in a four-story brick home in Kensington, and on a 240-acre farm in the village of Churchill northwest of Oxford, known as the Mount, where he "took an interest in inland waterways, running a company that operated boats on the Oxford and other canals".
 Bulkeley-Johnson died on 14 February 1968 in England.

 Legacy

 Bulkeley-Johnson was a collector of Chinese art which included a "series of ceramic wares ranging from the Neolithic period to the Ch'ing dynasty".
 Upon his death, he donated his collection to the Mount Trust Collection of Chinese Art at the Victoria and Albert Museum.
+A major part of his estate was given to his alma mater, Balliol College, which named its new accommodation building 'Staircase XXII' after him.